What Is a Doctor's Duty of Care?

 The laws tend to vary in the following ways:

-- The qualifications for an "expert" witness
+- The qualifications for an expert witness

-Physician Owes a Duty
+A Physician Owes a Duty

 - Any urgent or unexpected demands of the circumstances, if any, surrounding the medical services that were given

-The hospital where your doctor works as a staff member, for example, could also be held liable.
-Through a theory of liability known as "respondeat superior," what is known as "vicarious liability" could be at play.
-Translating from the Latin as "let the master answer," such a theory allows for an employer to be held liable for the negligence of its employees.
+The hospital where your doctor works as a staff member could also be liable.
+Under respondeat superior (also known as vicarious liability), the hospital may be liable.
+"Respondeat superior" is the Latin translation of "let the master answer."
+This theory allows an employer to be liable for the negligence of its employees.